European shares rally on "patient" Fed, Tesco

 Asset performance in 2014: link.reuters.com/gap87v

-Today's European research round-up (Reporting by Francesco Canepa; Editing by Catherine Evans)
+Today's European research round-up (Reporting by Francesco Canepa; Editing by Janet Lawrence)

 * Alacer Gold announces first quarter 2017 operating and financial results